vmware/vidm-saml-toolkit/README.md

 Option 2: Build with Maven command line tool
 Execute "mvn clean package" command in "vidmsaml" folder

-### Run
-We have a Sample web server which guide you to integrate with vIDM server easily.
-It can be started with one of the following options:

-Option 1: Use the startup script for Windows OS after your build is successful Go to "vidm-saml-toolkit\SamlSample\target" folder, double click "startup.bat"

-Option 2: Debug in Eclipse
-Execute "mvn clean package" command in "vidmsaml" folder

 Once your build is successful, you should get "SamlToolkit-jar-with-dependencies.jar" and "SamlToolkit.jar" in "vidm-saml-toolkit\SamlToolkit\target".

 You also get a Sample web server which guide you to integrate with vIDM server easily in "vidm-saml-toolkit\SamlSample\target".